jannec22/docker-pi-manager/README.md

 ## Getting Started

-1. Clone the repository.
+1. Clone repo
-3. populate .env in server/backend/.env
+3. populate .env in server/backend/.env (use .env.example as example)
 2. Run the stack:

    ```bash